🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 View on Amazon

 Reads 1D barcodes and 2D QR codes.
-Wired USB, fast scan response, durable enough for daily warehouse use.
+Wired USB, fast scan response, durable for daily warehouse use.
 The scanner found at most professional receiving docks.
-Pairs naturally with the Zebra ZD421 printer in a matched setup.

 Reads QR codesDurableFast scan